 The nearest toilets are at Silverbridge (open all year) and Rogie Falls (summer only).
 You'll find shops and places to eat in Contin and Strathpeffer.

-The car park is small and can fill up quickly so plan to arrive early if you want a space.
+The car park is small and can fill up quickly on busy days.
+If you can, share a lift.
 There's room for a few extra cars in a layby about ¼ mile (400 metres) along the road.
+Please be considerate with your parking and do not obstruct access for local residents.

 The 4 mile (6.4 km) route to the summit of Ben Wyvis starts from the car park and climbs steeply up An Cabar before heading along the main ridge to the summit.
 It takes most people about six hours to walk to the summit and back.